 - Fitted with a roof that is 75% glazed and with walls that are 50% glazed.

-- There should be an independent heating system with temperature on off controls
+- There should be an independent heating system with temperature on-off controls

-There are other limitations that apply to buildings constructed as Glass Room Extensions and for more in depth information on building regulations, please visit the Government website with information on Planning-Development Building-Regulations.
+There are other limitations that apply to buildings constructed as Glass Room Extensions and for more in-depth information on building regulations, please visit the Government website with information on Planning-Development Building-Regulations.

-Listed Buildings or homes within an area of outstanding natural beauty require close attention to detail with regards to planning and Listed Building Consent.
+Listed Buildings or homes within an area of outstanding natural beauty require close attention to detail with regard to planning and Listed Building Consent.
 Although some Permitted Development Rights may apply for Listed Buildings and homes in an area of outstanding natural beauty, there will be more restrictions and you may still need to get planning permission for some aspects of the work.
 In almost all situations, you are likely to need Listed Building Consent to add a Conservatory or Orangery onto a listed building.
 Listed Building Consent is granted by your council.
-It is vital to consult with your Local Planning Authority to decide the best course of action.
+It is vital to consult with your Local Planning Authority to decide on the best course of action.
 Remember that building a Conservatory without permission onto a listed building is a criminal offence.
 Permission is also required to replace an existing structure.
-For more in depth information on conservatory listed building consent, please visit The Planning Portal-other permissions-listed.
+For more in-depth information on conservatory listed building consent, please visit The Planning Portal-other permissions-listed.

 The information contained within this article is strictly for guidance only.
 Your local planning authority will be able to advise you of any additional restrictions in your area and we recommend that you consult an independent Planning Specialist who can ascertain exactly what is required for your own property before going ahead with any work.
-We have decades of experience in adding conservatories, Orangeries and Glass Extensions on to existing homes, including listed buildings and in areas of Outstanding Natural Beauty, and will be more than happy to discuss you project with you to advise further and provide you with a complimentary, no-obligation quotation to help you begin planning your glass extension project.
+We have decades of experience in adding conservatories, Orangeries and Glass Extensions to existing homes, including listed buildings and in areas of Outstanding Natural Beauty, and will be more than happy to discuss your project with you to advise further and provide you with a complimentary, no-obligation quotation to help you begin planning your glass extension project.
 We can also refer you to any relevant specialists who can advise you on your specific planning and consent requirements.